akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--Since you have no code there yet, GitHub will show you instructions for how create a brand-new project, push an existing Git project up, or import a project from a public Subversion repository (see Figure 4-7).-->

-Da in dem Repository noch kein Code enthalten ist, gibt Dir GitHub ein paar Hinweise, wie Du ein neues Projekt anlegst, wie Du ein bereits vorhandes Git Projekt auf GitHub pusht oder wie man ein bestehendes Subversion Repository in GitHub importieren kann (siehe Abbildung 4-7).
+Da in dem Repository noch kein Code enthalten ist, gibt Dir GitHub ein paar Hinweise, wie Du ein neues Projekt anlegst, wie Du ein bereits vorhandes Git Projekt auf GitHub pusht oder wie man ein bestehendes Subversion-Repository in GitHub importieren kann (siehe Abbildung 4-7).

 <!--Figure 4-7.
 Instructions for a new repository.-->